aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Search Methods
 ^^^^^^^^^^^^^^

 Brief notes on the different algorithms and where to find more information are shown below for completeness.
-It is recommended to use the ``Powell`` or ``BFGS`` methods.
+It is recommended to use the ``Powell`` method.

 Note that some algorithms support a bounded search.
 This is a way to constrain the values for the parameters to a range, for example keep the XY coordinates of the localisation within the pixel region used for fitting.
 When using a bounded search the bounds are set at the following limits: